Top Tips for Visiting Clifton Lido

 How much does it cost?

-The best way to experience Clifton Lido is with a swim and eat package.
-You’re given two hours to use the facilities before dining in the relaxed pool side restaurant.
+As a non-member, you can pre-book a 2-hour session (swim, sauna, steam, and hot tub) for £25, but the best way to experience Clifton Lido in my opinion is with a swim-and-eat package.
+You’re given two hours to use the facilities before dining in the relaxed poolside restaurant.

 Towel and robe hire are available and charged extra for the majority of packages between £3 and £5.
 Drinks in the restaurant are also charged extra for the majority of packages.